JakeRoggenbuck/regolith/README.md

 ### Express Example

 Make a backend express app that will tell you if a number is an int or a float.
+View the [complete guide](./examples/simple-express/README.md) for the Express example.

 ```js
 import express from "express";